Alexandru-Stoinoiu/Physical-Clock-with-Alarm-and-Timer/README.md

 TBD - This section will contain data about the components used in creating the project.

 ## Software Design
-The software design for Romică is centered around efficient, reliable communication between the robot's hardware components and the end user.
-The project is developed using PlatformIO on Visual Studio Code, a robust and feature-rich environment for embedded systems development.
+The software design for the clock project prioritizes efficient and reliable communication between the hardware components, such as the joystick, LCD, and alarm system.
+The project is developed using the Arduino IDE, a user-friendly and widely adopted environment for embedded systems programming.

 ## Final Results
 TBD - This section will document the robot's performance, including its speed, responsiveness, and user feedback.